-Combining sweet and savory flavors in one satisfying loaf, this Herb & Honey French Bread is sure to please everyone at the table!
+Combining sweet and savory flavors in one satisfying loaf, this Honey and Herb Bread recipe is sure to please everyone at the table!

 I don’t know what it is about this time of year, but I just can’t stop myself from gorging myself on allofthecarbs.

 Every year, after the holidays, I tell myself that I am going to get my act together and start eating right.

 Instead, I continually snack on leftover cookies, candies, and, of course, anything bread related.

 For real, one of the husband’s co-workers gave us a ton of Almond Roca about a week before Christmas, and as of today I’ve consumed all 63 pieces and 13,200 calories that came in the box.

 Ohmygawd, I cannot believe that I just, a) took the time to calculate that, and, b) actually ate that much Roca.